 The ionMag theme comes with a share section which includes Facebook, Twitter, Google+ and Pinterest.

 When a visitor shares a post, the social network engine scans the page trying to retrieve elements like the post image, title, excerpt and author, etc. Sometimes the result may be inaccurate because the page structure can vary from page to page.
-To control this aspect, each network provides a meta-system, in the case of Facebook we have the Open Graph API.
+To control this aspect, each network provides a meta-system, and in the case of Facebook, we have the Open Graph API.

-The procedure cannot be repeated on each share, to avoid this Facebook keeps the share data in a cache and periodically updates it.
+The procedure cannot be repeated on each share.
+To avoid this, Facebook keeps the share data in a cache and periodically updates it.

 Facebook Open Graph in our theme

 By default, the theme doesn’t come with any OG data.
 We decided not to add them because most SEO plugins come with such a feature.
 For best results, we recommend using the WordPress SEO by Yoast plugin.
 The Facebook metadata can be enabled from SEO -> Social -> Facebook:

 Each OG meta will be automatically set.
 If you want to modify them, for example, change the image shared on an individual post.
 You can do this from the post edit section; look for the Yoast SEO panel:

 Please check the size of the featured image, since Facebook requires an image larger than 200 x 200 pixels.

 When you share a post for the first time, the Facebook crawler will scrape and cache the metadata from the URL shared.

 The crawler has to see an image at least once before it can render it.
 This means that the first person who shares a piece of content won’t see a rendered image.
 A solution for this would be to use the Facebook debugger to pre-fetch metadata for the page.